 More than 50 dB of selectivity

 An essential feature related to vector E-field measurements concerns the ability of measuring a given E-field component while rejecting the orthogonal ones.
 Kapteos probe allows a rejection ratio of more than 50 dB (more than 99.7%) which is more than enough for most of applications.
 The curve shows that the position of the concerned axis must placed quite accurately to ensure this high selectivity.

-This feature is of importance for transverse probe type (P1T… and not P1L…).
-To ease the probe setup, the transverse probes have a mark.
-This mark must be placed in accordance with the electric field orientation.
+This feature is of importance for transverse probe type (ET… and not EL…).
+To ease the probe setup, the transverse probes have an arrow.
+This arrow must be placed in accordance with the electric field orientation.
 See FAQs on probe for more details (How can I make sure the probe is correctly oriented in accordance with the axis of the component of the E-field to measure?).

 Real-time antenna factor correction for stable measurements from 0 to +50°C

 This high-end advanced feature allows to measure the absolute value of the electric field with an exceptional stability whatsoever the temperature variations, the hook-up losses, the duration of the measure which could be days.
 This compensation is performed in real-time by the eoSense opto-electronic converter.
 This is a compulsory feature when repetitive electric field measurements must be performed at different steps or over a long period of time.